Becoming the Women's Reading Room

 From Lavatory to a Reading Room

 By the end of the 1950s, the number of women in Congress quintupled, bringing to light the lack of women’s restroom facilities anywhere near the House Chamber.
 In 1958, women in Congress, led by Edith Green of Oregon, began to press for a more appropriate room of their own.
-Seventeen women shared a single lavatory, far from the Chamber.
-The following year, with Edith Green's leadership, the Congresswomen’s petition for control of room H-235, the eventual Boggs room, was granted, giving them additional space and a new powder room.
+Seventeen women shared a single lavatory in 1962.
+With Green’s leadership, the Congresswomen’s petition for control of room H-235, the eventual Boggs room, was successful, giving them additional space and a new powder room.
 Representative Frances Bolton showed a particular interest in outfitting the space, taking the lead in acquiring furniture and choosing upholsteries.

-Although not as close to the Chamber as the Members’ Retiring Room, which is adjacent to the Speaker’s Lobby, the Congressional Ladies Retiring Room, as it was first officially called, was a great improvement in convenience.
+Although not as close to the Chamber as the co-ed Members’ Retiring Room or the men’s lavatory adjacent to the Speaker’s Lobby, the Congressional Ladies Retiring Room, as it was first officially called, was a great improvement in convenience.
 In 1991, room H-235 was renamed the Lindy Claiborne Boggs Congressional Women’s Reading Room to honor Lindy Boggs’s 50-year association with Congress.
 It was the first room in the Capitol named for a woman.
 Today, it serves as a gathering place for Congresswomen, as well as a place for rest and refreshment, with its walls lined with photographs of each Congresswoman who served in the House.